-Kenneth Feinberg To Mediate Roundup Settlement Talks Between Bayer And Plaintiffs
+Lawyer Who Handled Sept.
+11 Victims Fund To Mediate Talks Between Bayer, Plaintiffs

 Kenneth Feinberg has been called on to tackle the emotionally grueling job of figuring out the monetary value of victims' lives following a slew of tragedies.
 And now, a federal judge in California has appointed the prominent attorney to do it again.